sugwg/rapid-relbin-pe/README.md

 ## Introduction

-This notebook is a companion to [] which is posted at [arxiv:](https://arxiv.org/abs/).
+This notebook is a companion to Finstad & Brown (2020) which is posted at [arxiv:2009.13759](https://arxiv.org/abs/2009.13759).
 It demonstrates how to read and use our posterior proability density files from the parameter estimation and shows how in principle to reconstruct Figure 3 in the paper from the raw data.

 We encourage use of these data in derivative works.